konstantinmuenster/gatsby-theme-portfolio-minimal/gatsby-theme-portfolio-minimal/README.md

         {
             resolve: 'gatsby-theme-portfolio-minimal',
             options: {
-                favicon: '', // e.g. "./content/favicon.png"
-                siteUrl: 'https://example.com', // Used for sitemap generation
+                siteUrl: '', // Used for sitemap generation
                 manifestSettings: {
+                    favicon: '', // Path is relative to the root
-                    siteName: 'My Minimal Portfolio', // Used in manifest.json
+                    siteName: '', // Used in manifest.json
-                    shortName: 'Portfolio', // Used in manifest.json
+                    shortName: '', // Used in manifest.json
-                    startUrl: '/', // Used in manifest.json
+                    startUrl: '', // Used in manifest.json
-                    backgroundColor: '#FFFFFF', // Used in manifest.json
+                    backgroundColor: '', // Used in manifest.json
-                    themeColor: '#000000', // Used in manifest.json
+                    themeColor: '', // Used in manifest.json
-                    display: 'minimal-ui', // Used in manifest.json
+                    display: '', // Used in manifest.json
                 },
+                contentDirectory: '', // Specifies the root content directory path
+                blogSettings: {
+                    // If set, the blog integration is enabled
+                    path: '', // Defines the slug for the blog listing page
+                    usePathPrefixForArticles: false, // Default true (i.e. path will be /blog/first-article) },
                 googleAnalytics: {
-                    trackingId: 'UA-XXXXXX-X',
+                    // If set, the Google Analytics integration is enabled
+                    trackingId: '', // e.g. UA-XXXXXX-X
-                    anonymize: true, // Default true
+                    anonymize: true, // Default is true
-                    environments: ['production', 'development'], // Default ["production"]
+                    environments: [], // Default ["production"]
                 },
             },
         },